-Essential Question: How does the candidate's proposed learning goal(s) connect with students' prior knowledge?
-How do proposed learning activities, instructional strategies, and grouping strategies support, engage, and challenge all students to meet the learning goal(s)?
+Essential Question: How does the candidate's proposed grade-level appropriate content-specific learning goal(s) of the lesson connect with students' prior knowledge?
+How do proposed learning activities, instructional strategies, and grouping strategies support, engage, and/or challenge all students to meet the content-specific learning goal(s) of the lesson?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's lesson planning includes goal(s) that are not based on students' prior content knowledge.
-OR Candidate does not identify evidence of student learning they will look for, and assessment strategy is not purposefully connected to learning goal(s).
+OR Candidate does not use grade- level standards when designing the content-specific learning goal(s) of the lesson.
+OR Candidate does not identify evidence of student learning they will look for, and assessment strategy is not purposefully connected to content-specific learning goal(s) of the lesson.
 OR Candidate's planning for learning activities is not well structured to meet the learning goal(s).
 OR Candidate's instructional strategies and/or grouping do not respond to the diverse needs of learners.
-Candidate's lesson planning includes goal(s) that are loosely built on students' prior content knowledge, and scaffolding is not likely to support student learning.
+Candidate's lesson planning includes grade-level appropriate content- specific learning goal(s) of the lesson that are loosely built on students' prior content knowledge, and scaffolding is not likely to support student learning.
 Candidate identifies evidence of learning that focuses on rote knowledge of content or is only partially connected to learning goal(s).
 Candidate's planning for learning activities, instructional strategies, and/or student grouping is not conducive to the type of lesson being planned, and rationale for approach is not clear.
-Candidate's lesson planning includes manageable, specific, and appropriate learning goal(s) that clearly build on students' prior content knowledge.
-Candidate's lesson planning includes appropriate ELD goal(s) for FS1 and other identified English learners.
+Candidate's lesson planning includes manageable grade-level appropriate content- specific learning goal(s) of the lesson that clearly build on students' prior content knowledge.
+Candidate's lesson planning includes appropriate ELD goal(s) for FS1 and other identified English learners, including reclassified English learners.
 Candidate clearly identifies the kinds of evidence they will look for to determine that students met the learning goal and the informal assessment(s) they will use to make this determination.
 Candidate's lesson planning includes learning activities that are appropriately supporting, engaging, and/or challenging for all students.
 Candidate's grouping strategies are purposeful and clearly appropriate for students to reach the learning goal(s).
 Content-specific instructional strategies include modeling and/or scaffolding that will assist all students to reach expectations embedded in the learning activities, including higher-order thinking and academic language development.
 All of Level 3, plus: Candidate's lesson planning provides a detailed explanation of proposed instructional adaptations (accommodations and/or modifications) to support each of the 3 focus students.
 Candidate's lesson planning includes teaching practices that affirm and validate students' cultural backgrounds.
 All of Levels 3 & 4, plus: Candidate's lesson planning is based on UDL principles and is sufficiently flexible to provide for an inclusive learning environment reflective of students' assets and learning needs.
 All students clearly have equal access to content by engaging in challenging learning activities that develop academic language and higher-order thinking.